Wood Paneling Makeover Ideas: Take Your Wood Paneling From Dated to Chic

-What color scheme you go with largely depends on your unique style and situation.
+Painted wood paneling can breathe new life into retro walls, but what color scheme you go with largely depends on your unique style and situation.

-White is a classic option that can make any wood-paneled wall pop.
+White is a classic makeover option that can make any wood-paneled wall pop.
 Wood paneling halfway up the wall, also known as beadboard, looks fresh and clean with white paint.
 It can also allow you to be more bold with the color choice on the other half of the wall, or really break the mold and go with a funky wallpaper.
 The balance of the white beadboard can ground the look.
 With fully paneled walls, a coat of white paint can quickly turn them into something resembling trendy shiplap, for that rustic farmhouse, or rustic beach cottage look. and cottage paneling.